 6. Create Zones for Different Activities

-- Reading Nook or Study Area: Carve out a quiet corner for reading or focused work.
-A comfortable chair, a small bookshelf, and warm, focused lighting can transform even a small space into a cozy retreat.
-This thoughtful addition adds personality and function without disrupting the room’s minimalist balance.
+- Reading Nook or Study Area: Design a small corner for reading or focused tasks.
+A supportive chair, a compact shelf, and warm lighting can turn even a small spot into a quiet escape.
+This setup adds use to unused space while keeping the room visually balanced and personal.

 Creating zones for different activities can make your home more functional while maintaining an organized and personalized environment.